Pueblo Viejo Revitalization Plan

 Pueblo Viejo Implementation Strategy

-The “Pueblo Viejo Implementation Recommendations Report" is a strategic policy document that establishes future steps for the adoption of City ordinances to create new zoning districts and mixed-use development standards for the 6th Street Corridor.
+The “Pueblo Viejo Implementation Strategy Plan" is a strategic policy document that establishes future steps for the adoption of City ordinances to create new zoning districts and mixed-use development standards for the 6th Street Corridor.
 The Implementation Strategy further intends to codify the updated "Pueblo Viejo Design Guidelines" which will be adopted by reference in the Muncipal Code, and are contained in this report.
 It is expected that the City Council will approve the Strategy document in Fall 2019.

 A copy of the Draft Report is available to download by clicking on the link below.